-Experiencing depression can be very difficult, but there are steps you can take that might help.
-This page has some suggestions for you to consider:
+Experiencing depression can be very difficult.
+But there are steps you can take to help yourself.
+This page has some ideas:

-It might feel hard to start talking about how you are feeling, but many people find that just sharing their experiences can help them feel better.
-It may be that just having someone listen to you and show they care can help in itself.
+It might feel hard to talk about how you’re feeling.
+But many people find that sharing their experiences can help them feel better.
+Having someone listen and show they care can help in itself.

 [What helps is] surrounding myself with friends and family who understand without pointing it out, who treat me normally but recognise that everyday life can be a struggle sometimes.

-Peer support brings together people who’ve had similar experiences to support each other.
+Peer support brings together people with shared experiences, to support each other.
 Many people find it helps them to share ideas about how to stay well, connect with others and feel less alone.
-You could:

 Mindfulness is a way of giving your full attention to the present moment.
 Some studies show that practising mindfulness can help to manage depression.

-See our pages on mindfulness for more information about what it involves and how to get started.
+See our pages on mindfulness for more information.

 Look after your physical health